amroczeK/hs2-thrift/README.md

 ```
 Hive connection error : TProtocolException: Required field operationHandle is unset!
 // Make sure that the SQL query you are sending is valid and connecting to the correct DB.
+// Also make sure the query is valid.
 ```